“…the voice of the desert is the one which has been least often heard.

 Joseph Wood Krutch

 It’s long been acknowledged that the Mojave Desert provides the most ideal location for our prisons, landfills, renewable energy plants, military installations, military bombing ranges, and royalty-free access to minerals and water.
-In what other ways could man possibly benefit from the realm of desert bighorn sheep, seasonal wildflower blooms, desert tortoises, and wild desert springs?
-Unfortunately, this is the traditionally held [ignorant] view of and behavior toward the the California desert and its “resources”.
+In what other ways could man possibly benefit from the realm of desert bighorn sheep, extraordinary seasonal wildflower blooms, desert tortoises, and wild desert oases?
+Unfortunately, this is the traditionally held [and ignorant] view of and behavior toward the the California desert and its resources.

 THREATENED: Bonanza Spring and the Clipper Mountains

 The publicly-traded company Cadiz, Inc. grows citrus and avocados on its 45,000 acres of privately held desert land in Cadiz Valley (water intensive farming in the desert?).
-Cadiz proposes to mine 50,000 acre-feet of groundwater (shared) every year from beneath Cadiz Valley while claiming that pumping from the basin would not affect Bonanza Spring (seen in the attached photos), or any other springs in the adjacent Mojave Trails National Monument or the Mojave National Preserve to the north.
+Cadiz has proposed to mine 50,000 acre-feet of shared groundwater every year from beneath Cadiz Valley while absurdly claiming that pumping from the basin would not affect Bonanza Spring (seen in the attached photos), or any other springs in the adjacent Mojave Trails National Monument or the Mojave National Preserve to the north.
 U.S. Geological Survey geologists assert that only 5,000 to 6,000 acre-feet per year of recharge is possible (this is, after all, the driest desert in North America).
-It’s simple math: drawdown will exceed recharge (Never Forget: Owens Valley and the LADWP).
-For nearly two decades, Cadiz, Inc. has tried to advance their project and for nearly two decades it has failed.
+It’s simple math: drawdown will exceed recharge (we learned this nearly one hundred years ago with the Owens Valley/Owens River and LADWP).
+For nearly two decades, Cadiz, Inc. has tried to advance their water mining project and for nearly two decades they have failed.
 Why?

 “Access to new water supplies is extremely critical to the continued vitality of our cities,” says California Senator Tony Cárdenas in a promotional document defending Cadiz.
-But will a private water sale to one county benefiting a mere 400,000 people offer relief to a metropolitan area of 13 million?
-Cárdenas falls right in line with those who believe that coastal cities can sustain infinite growth (“vitality”) without an adequate local water supply.
-It is both illogical and irrational for a coastal city to suggest that it requires desert water for its “vitality”.
+But will a private water sale to one county (its current proposal) benefiting a mere 400,000 people offer relief to a metropolitan area of 13 million?
+Cárdenas falls in line with those who believe that coastal cities can sustain infinite growth (“vitality”) without having an adequate local water supply.
+It is both illogical and irrational for a coastal city to suggest that it requires rare desert water for its “vitality”.

-The California desert conservation community has been successful repeatedly at beating the bullsh*t served up by Cadiz; forward movement has been blocked again and again.
-That is, until the nightmare 45th President of the United States moved into the White House.
-Why would POTUS have an interest in the remote California desert and in a water project that serves less than half a million?
+The California desert conservation community has been repeatedly successful at beating the nonsense served up by Cadiz; forward movement for their water mining venture has been blocked again and again.
+That is, until the 45th President of the United States moved into the White House.
+Of all places, why would POTUS have an interest in the remote California desert and in a water project that serves less than half a million souls?
 Why would this unremarkable water project on the remote Mojave Desert make Donald’s Top 50 Priority List of Emergency and National Security Projects?
-Why, follow that money trail!
+Follow the money trail!

-In late July, the 45th Administration confirmed David Bernhardt, a highly controversial pick, for the Number 2 post at the Department of the Interior:
+In late July of 2017, the 45th Administration confirmed David Bernhardt, a highly controversial pick, for the Number 2 post at the Department of the Interior:

 “Senator Dianne Feinstein (D-Calif.) called on David Bernhardt, President Trump’s nominee for Deputy Secretary of the Interior, to recuse himself from all matters concerning the Cadiz water extraction project.
 Bernhardt is currently the head of the natural resources division at Brownstein Hyatt Farber Schreck, the lobbying firm that is representing Cadiz.”
 “Given the fact that your current firm, Brownstein Hyatt Farber Schreck, LLP, is contracted to lobby on behalf of Cadiz, Inc., I remain deeply concerned about any potential conflict of interest should you serve as Deputy Secretary of the Department of the Interior—the agency responsible for oversight of the federal lands related to the Cadiz proposal,” Senator Feinstein wrote.”

-With your help we will protect the Mojave Desert and stop The Cadiz Valley Water Conservation, Recovery and Storage Project because it is so wrong on so many levels.
-If , as the proponents suggest, the project is good and necessary, then why has it been so hotly contested and written about?
+If , as the proponents suggest, the project is good and necessary, then why has it been hotly contested and written about for so many years?
+Does it make any logical or ethical sense to steal water from an arid desert and its wildlife to serve a coastal city?
 Several hours worth of reading and viewing can be found in the numerous links provided below.
+Start with the fist four articles marked in bold.

-Protect and preserve Your Mojave Desert – thank you for reading and opposing this damaging and dirty project. #RememberOwensValley #CadizSUCKS
+Protect and preserve your Mojave Desert.
+Thank you for reading and opposing this dirty project.

 Cadiz Inc.’s pipe dream to drain a California desert spring